-Guide to Email Deliverability: Best Practices and Tools to Avoid Spam Folders
+Email Deliverability Guide: Best Practices and Tools to Avoid Spam Folders

 What is email deliverability?
 How can you improve it?
 What traps should you avoid?
 We are going to consider all these in our guide.

-Email deliverability is a ratio between the number of emails sent to subscribers and the number of emails that actually make it to subscribers’ inboxes.
+Email deliverability is the ratio between the number of emails sent to subscribers and the number of emails that make it to subscribers’ inboxes.

 The delivery rate depends on your provider’s ability to get emails to recipients, impacting the health of your subscription list.
 Email deliverability rate is a more complex factor that depends on many things; it is here where your actions carry weight.

 What’s more, there is a catch.
 Without a good delivery rate, there is no good email deliverability rate.
 Together, these two form the general picture.
 Therefore, before improving the email deliverability rate, make sure:

 - A provider is trustworthy